New Skeet Machines

 The entire Capital Area Sportsmen’s League gratefully thanks The Hal & Jean Glassen Memorial Foundation.
 Hal Glassen was a long time member of the Capital Area Sportsmen’s League.

-We switched to a card system for sporting clays, skeet, trap and wobble trap.
+We switched to a card system for sporting clays, skeet, trap, wobble trap and 5-stand.
 This is like a debit card.

 Members will purchase a gold card for $15 (which you will keep) and pre-load it before shooting.
-We are selling the birds to members at $.25 per bird for sporting clays and $.20 per bird for skeet, trap and wobble trap with a $100 minimum.
+We are selling the birds to members at $.25 per bird for sporting clays and $.20 per bird for skeet, trap, wobble trap and 5-stand with a $100 minimum.
 There is no expiration on the card.
-Sporting clays, skeet, trap and wobble trap cannot be shot without a card.
+During the summer shotgun hours, members can shoot on any shotgun range from 10:00 AM to dusk Wednesday through Sunday afternoon (weather permitting).

 Welcome to the shotgun sports area of CASL.
 We offer the following types of activities: